-Advice for residents on maintaining areas of land not owned by the council.
+Advice for residents on maintaining areas of land that the council doesn't own.

-We currently maintain a large number of grass and landscaped areas in local communities, including some where we don't own the land.
+We currently maintain a large number of grass and landscaped areas in local communities.

-The council had previously decided not to cut areas of grass across North Lanarkshire which were not in its ownership.
+In 2020, the council decided not to cut areas of grass across North Lanarkshire which were not in its ownership.
 This decision was taken because of ongoing reductions to our annual budget which mean that we can’t continue to provide some services to the levels of previous years.

-After the final grass cut of October 2020, landowners became responsible for the maintenance of areas not owned by the council, and that has been the position throughout 2021.
+After the final grass cut of October 2020, landowners became responsible for the maintenance of areas not owned by the council.

-However, the council recognises that some residents and landowners may have had difficulty in finding suitable alternatives in 2021 as a result of COVID-19 potentially impacting on the availability of private contractors.
+In 2021, a one-off cut was carried out as the council recognised that some residents and landowners may have had difficulty in finding suitable alternatives as a result of the impact of the COVID-19.

 What you need to do